Computer security: Europe

-On 14 April 2016, the European Parliament and Council of the European Union adopted The General Data Protection Regulation (GDPR) (EU) 2016/679.
-GDPR, which became enforceable beginning 25 May 2018, provides for data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
-GDPR requires that business processes that handle personal data be built with data protection by design and by default.
-GDPR also requires that certain organizations appoint a Data Protection Officer (DPO).
+On 14 April 2016, the European Parliament and the Council of the European Union adopted the General Data Protection Regulation (GDPR).
+The GDPR, which came into force on 25 May 2018, grants individuals within the European Union (EU) and the European Economic Area (EEA) the right to the protection of personal data.
+The regulation requires that any entity that processes personal data incorporate data protection by design and by default.
+It also requires that certain organizations appoint a Data Protection Officer (DPO).

+The IT Security Association TeleTrusT exist in Germany since June 1986, which is an international competence network for IT security.

 National actions

 Computer emergency response teams

 Most countries have their own computer emergency response team to protect network security.